eik-lib/website/docs/client_import_maps.md

 An import map is just a JSON file that's served at a specific URL.
 Eik includes support for uploading and versioning import maps.

-If we create an import map JSON file named `import-map.json` with the following contents:
+If we create an import map JSON file named `import-map.json` with the following content:

 ```json
 {